 - Hata Industries for manufacturing components of masks

-Kowa Company is planning to install cutting-edge face-mask production lines and started production of masks on March 13.
-The company aims to start an increase in production of face masks to about 12 million, supply of which will be for the coming month.
+The above three companies already started production and aims to start an increase in production of face masks to about 15 million in total, supply of which will be for the coming month.

 - Results of nominating companies to be subsidized under the FY2019 Subsidy Project for Supporting Businesses in Introducing Facilities for Producing Face Masks (subsidies for businesses that intend to additionally install production equipment by the second week of March) (in Japanese)